greenmochi/ultimate/services/gateway/README.md

   --heart-port=PORT                 Run secondary server on this PORT

   --nyaa-port=PORT                  Run ultimate-nyaa service on this PORT
-  --ultimate-torrent-port=PORT      Run ultimate-torrent gRPC service on this PORT
+  --torrent-port=PORT               Run torrent gRPC service on this PORT
 ```

 # Adding gRPC services to ultimate-heart